Denver Gay Travel

-If you’re planning to explore the mountainous countryside outside of Denver, I highly recommend renting a car.
+If you’re planning to explore the mountainous countryside outside of Denver to take any day trips, I highly recommend renting a car at Denver Airport.

-There are various busses that transport you from airport arrivals to the rental car facilities nearby.
-Michael booked us a car with Hertz and we were in and out in less than ten minutes.
+There are various buses that transport you from airport arrivals to the rental car facilities nearby.

 Denver Public Transit Options